open-telemetry/opentelemetry-specification/specification/api-tracing.md

 as arguments.
 This MAY be called `SetAttribute`.
 To avoid extra allocations some implementations may offer a separate API for each of the possible value types.

+Attributes SHOULD preserve the order in which they're set.
+Setting an attribute with the same key as an existing attribute SHOULD overwrite the existing attribute's value.

 Note that the OpenTelemetry project documents certain ["standard attributes"](../semantic-conventions.md) that have prescribed semantic meanings.